mini-kep/parcer-template/parsers/README.txt

-# Suggestions (to discuss):
+Suggestions (to discuss):

-- heroku's actual cron - deploys nothing yet

-- attempts not showing in uploader
+- attempts not showing in uploader (refactor )

-#      'Uploaded 350 datapoints in 0.12 seconds in 1 attempt(s)'
+  'Uploaded 350 datapoints in 0.12 seconds in 1 attempt(s)'
-#      'Failed with 350 datapoints in 10.52 seconds in 3 attempt(s)'
+  'Failed with 350 datapoints in 10.52 seconds in 3 attempt(s)'

 - can try - how risky and how long is this: Dataset(dt).upload() ?

-- webhook idea for kep
+- webhook idea for kep (upload on change of source repo)

-- hide token
+- hide API token

+- move mardown and timer to helpers?